-At the end of this theoretical-practical course the student will be able to:
+At the end of this theoretical-practical course, the student will acquire notions to:

-- list the main patterns and processes that influence the structure of a fish community;
+- List the main patterns and processes that influence the structure of a fish community.

 |2020||16-24 March||Click here||CLOSED|